-The past lives of Europe’s most intriguing art spaces
+The past lives of Europe’s most extraordinary art spaces

 Past lives: we track down the most distinctive, weird and wonderful art gallery transformations in Europe

-From resurrected churches to roller skating rinks, subterranean reservoirs to power plants, we reflect on the past lives, and reincarnations of Europe’s most extraordinary contemporary art exhibition spaces defying the white cube.
+From resurrected churches to roller skating rinks, subterranean reservoirs to thermal power plants, we reflect on the past lives, and reincarnations of Europe’s most extraordinary contemporary art spaces.
 Explore the untold history of art.

 Von Bartha recently became the first international gallery to open a space in Copenhagen.
 Located at Pasteursvej 8, its distinctive building includes a listed former lighthouse (officially known as Kridttårnet) in the Carlsberg region of the city, developed for the brewer in the 19th century by founder Carl Jacobsen.

 Marking its first location outside Switzerland, von Bartha’s new space continues the gallery’s track record of striking architectural transformations, with von Bartha’s original Basel space housed in a former petrol station.
 The new Copenhagen location comprises 75 square metres of gallery space with an outdoor courtyard for sculpture and was inagurated with group show, ‘An Outline Taking Shape to Become a Profile’.

 V-A-C Foundation’s GES-2 House of Culture, Moscow was one of the most hotly anticipated openings on the 2021 art calendar.
 Reimagined by Renzo Piano and over a decade in the making, the former power station is located on the Bolotnaya Embankment, a hotbed for industrial redevelopments and stone’s throw from the Kremlin.
 Built between 1904 and 1908 to power the city’s tram system, the building was designed in the Russian Revival style by architect Vasili Bashkirov.